Bernard Raymond Fink (1914 – 2000) was a British-American anesthesiologist.

 Dr. Fink lectured in seven languages to 17 nations on five continents.

 Clinician and innovator with scholarly intellect and research insights.
-More than 120 original articles that explored diffusion anoxia, medical history, pain, respiratory regulation, electromyography, anesthetic toxicity, cell metabolism, local anesthetics and nerve conduction.
+More than 120 original articles that explored diffusion anoxia, medical history, pain, respiratory regulation, electromyography, anaesthetic toxicity, cell metabolism, local anaesthetics and nerve conduction.

 - 1934 – BSc Physiology, University of London

 - 1938 – BSc Physiology, University of London

 - 1939-1945 Completed medical training and service in South Africa; Member of the South African Medical Corps

 - 1950 – Emigrated to the United States